Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 - There are values to be associated with each time point based on the index in collection.
   The effective size of the time points specification and values specification must be the same.
 - The frequency argument determine which part of the time point that is going to be used.
-  - For instance a frequency code 'DAY' means that the hour and minute part is used and the year/month/day part is neglected
+  - For instance a frequency code 'DAY' means that the hour and minute part is used and the year/month/day part is neglected.
 - The frequency argument also describe how the parsed time points are distributed into the requested time period for a calculation.
 The frequency is illustrated in the figure as blue dotted and solid line sections.